 There’s a lot of controversy around coffee and whether it is “good” or “bad.”
 Science seems to support both sides.
 For example, in one of his articles, functional medicine doctor Mark Hyman refers to coffee disrupting our adrenal glands and spiking up our stress hormones. .

 Dr. Mercola also writes about coffee, stating that coffee is “the #1 source of antioxidants in the US” and also refers to studies that point to coffee helping fight off various types of cancer.
-He also shares that coffee may affect multiple mood-related neurotransmitters and that according to research coffee triggers a release of BDNF (Brain Derived Neurotrophic Factor, an essential growth hormone created in the brain, which as I mentioned above is suppressed by sugar, remember?)
+He also shares that coffee may affect multiple mood-related neurotransmitters and that according to research coffee triggers a release of BDNF (Brain-Derived Neurotrophic Factor, an essential growth hormone created in the brain, which as I mentioned above is suppressed by sugar, remember?)

 I gave up coffee for a long while because I felt jittery and then I’d feel the subsequent crash thereafter.
 I just didn’t like how it made me feel.
-So I went for the cup of tea in the mornings.
+So I went for a cup of tea in the mornings.
 Then my boyfriend introduced me to Bulletproof coffee and schooled me on some interesting things that made me want to give BPC a try, especially because he really makes a great tasting cuppa.

 I was skeptical about putting butter and oil in my coffee.
 It sounded ludicrous to me.
-I’d heard about BPC years before but dismissed it as hype and a passing fad.
+I’d heard about BPC years before but dismissed it as the hype and a passing fad.
 Then I tried it.
 Once the creamy froth hit my lips I was surprised at how nice and smooth it tasted.
 (And it didn’t even need sugar or sweetener!)

-I found I didn’t need to have that piece of toast anymore.
-I noticed I stopped craving carby things like croissants and english muffins.
+I found I didn’t need to have that piece of toast any more.
+I noticed I stopped craving carby things like croissants and English muffins.
 The other thing I noticed was my ability to focus for a sustained period of time.
 This was a big one for me.
 It felt like I could just dive into my work and sustain the flow for hours after ingesting BPC in the morning.

 Again, my intention with this post is to share with you what has worked for me, which may not work for you.
 Listen to your body and go with what feels right.
 Test stuff out.
 Take what you vibe with, leave the rest.
 (If you have a caffeine or coffee sensitivity, try the above concoction with tea instead.
 It’s just as good and tasty and may sit with your body even better.)